-WHEREAS, (i) Contract Party and Enron North America Corp., Enron Power Marketing, Inc., and Clinton Energy Management Services, Inc., each a wholly owned subsidiary of Guarantor ("Obligors"), are contemplating entering into, or have previously entered into (a) an ENFOLIO Master Firm Purchase/Sale Agreement between Enron North America Corp. and Contract Party, (b) a Master Energy Purchase and Sale Agreement between Enron Power Marketing, Inc. and Contract Party (such Master Energy Purchase and Sale Agreement was previously entered into when Contract Party was previously known as Engage Energy US, L.P.) and (c) contracts, agreements and commitments for the sale and purchase of natural gas or electric energy between Contract Party and Clinton Energy Management Services, Inc., each herby incorporated for all purposes (said Agreements, as the same may be from time to time extended, amended and supplemented, particularly including, without limitation, all Transactions thereunder, the "Contracts"), (ii) Guarantor will directly or indirectly benefit from the Contracts and (iii) as a condition precedent to the consummation of the Contracts, Contract Party has required that Guarantor unconditionally guarantee to Contract Party all payment obligations of Obligors under the Contracts.
+WHEREAS, (i) Contract Party and Enron North America Corp., Enron Power Marketing, Inc., and Clinton Energy Management Services, Inc., each a wholly owned subsidiary of Guarantor ("Obligors"), are contemplating entering into, or have previously entered into (a) an ENFOLIO Master Firm Purchase/Sale Agreement between Enron North America Corp. and Contract Party, (b) a Master Energy Purchase and Sale Agreement between Enron Power Marketing, Inc. and Contract Party (such Master Energy Purchase and Sale Agreement was previously entered into when Contract Party was named Engage Energy US, L.P.) and (c) contracts, agreements and commitments for the sale and purchase of natural gas or electric energy between Contract Party and Clinton Energy Management Services, Inc., each hereby incorporated for all purposes (said Agreements, as the same may be from time to time extended, amended and supplemented, particularly including, without limitation, all Transactions thereunder, the "Contracts"), (ii) Guarantor will directly or indirectly benefit from the Contracts and (iii) as a condition precedent to the consummation or continuation of the Contracts, Contract Party has required that Guarantor unconditionally guarantee to Contract Party all payment obligations of Obligors under the Contracts.

-NOW THEREFORE, to induce Contract Party to enter into the Contracts, Guarantor agrees as follows:
+NOW THEREFORE, to induce Contract Party to enter into, or continue under, the Contracts, Guarantor agrees as follows: